How to Fix Popped-Out Glasses Lenses?

 Remember: Professional help is always recommended, especially if you find it difficult or there is a tricky situation.

-• If temples are too wide or too tight, adjust them before fixing the popped-out glasses so that lenses can fit in completely inside the frame.
+• If temples are too wide or too tight, adjust them before fixing the popped-out glasses so that the lenses can fit in completely inside the frame.

-• Don’t put too much pressure on the frames as it can cause breakage and unwanted damage.
+• Don’t put too much pressure on the frames, as it can cause breakage and unwanted damage.

 • If the lenses are cracked or broken, replace them with your new lenses, as the previous ones can hurt you.
-If your frame is broken you can purchase a new frame from our website and get your lenses reglazed into them.

 • Sharp objects: Don't use screwdrivers or other sharp objects to pry lenses out or manipulate the frame, as this can cause scratches or damage.

-Popped-out lenses can be frustrating, but the good news is you can often fix them yourself at home with a little care and these simple steps.
-The satisfaction of resolving a small issue yourself is a great feeling!
 Remember, these tips are a helpful guide, but if you're ever unsure or uncomfortable about any part of the process, don't hesitate to visit your local optometrist or eyewear professional.
 Their expertise can ensure your glasses are repaired correctly and your eyes remain healthy.
-The Mancunians can always visit their nearest Specscart store and we will be happy to help.
+You can also make use of the Reglaze service at our store and get new lenses fixed in your glasses effortlessly.

 24Hr Dispatch